JanssenProject/jans/docs/casa/quick-start.md

 # Jans Casa Quick Start Guide

+Use this guide to install and configure your Casa deployment.

+## Installation

 Jans Casa can be used with [Janssen Server](https://jans.io) or [Gluu Flex Server](https://gluu.org).
-At installation time (applies to any of these two products), you will be prompted if you desire to include Casa.
+At [installation](https://docs.jans.io/head/admin/install/) time (applies to any of these two products), you will be prompted if you desire to include Casa.
 If you want to add Casa post-installation, you will simply have to re-run the installer and ensure to select Casa.

-Use this guide to configure your Casa deployment.

-## Installation

-Follow the Jans Casa [installation guide](./administration/README.md) to install Gluu Casa.

 ## Configuration